Online Resource Allocation with Cancellations: Primal-Dual Algorithms for Matching Environment (and Beyond)

-[\emph{Step ii}] \emph{Comparing objective values in primal and dual.} Here we show that the total profit of $\ALG$ is a $\approxratioexp(f)$-approximation of the objective value of the above dual assignment.
-To show this, we consider every allocation (and buybacking) decision in $\ALG$ and its impact on the total profit as well as the objective value of the dual assignment.
+[\emph{Step ii}] \emph{Comparing objective values in primal and dual.} Next, we show that the total profit of $\ALG$ provides a $\approxratioexp(f)$-approximation to the objective value of the dual assignment constructed above.
+To establish this, we examine each allocation (and buyback) decision made by $\ALG$ and analyze its incremental impact on both the primal profit and the dual objective.

-Suppose $\ALG$ buybacks $dx$ amount of offline node $j$ from an earlier arrived online node $i'$ and then re-allocates this $dx$ amount to the currently arriving online node $i$.
-The change in the profit (i.e., the net change in the primal objective \emph{after} we incorporate buyback cost) is
+Suppose $\ALG$ buys back an infinitesimal fraction $dx$ of offline node $j$ from an earlier online node $i'$ and reallocates this fraction to the current online node $i$.
+The resulting net change in the primal objective, after incorporating the buyback cost, is equal to: